codepath/android_guides/Working-with-the-ImageView.md

 image.setImageBitmap(bMapScaled);
 ```

-You often want to resize a bitmap but preserve the aspect ratio using helpers like these:
+You often want to resize a bitmap but preserve the aspect ratio [using a BitmapScaler utility class](https://gist.github.com/nesquena/3885707fd3773c09f1bb) with code like this:

 ```java
 public class BitmapScaler